-In his post game interviews, Bill Carmody always talks about getting more production from the center, and that the shooters had to start
+In his post game interviews, Bill Carmody always talks about getting more production from the center, and that the shooters had to start making baskets.

 Center Vince Scott took advantage of a few open looks, and PG Craig Moore did the same, although he's struggling with balls that seem to pop back out of the hoop.

 What was missing was Vedran's signature scoring - 3 pointers down the stretch - Vedran is usually the catalyst for big comebacks with 5 minutes left.
 NU's last basket in the game last night came with 8:09 on the clock.